SamuelBrudner/lab_archives_mcp/README.md

 "
 ```

+## Agent Onboarding Workflow

+- Run `bd onboard` in the repository root to confirm workspace tooling.
+- Call the MCP `onboard()` tool at session start to obtain:
+  - Server banner and purpose summary
+  - Recommended tool usage (`semantic_search`, `peek_page`, `summarize_page`, etc.)
+  - Current lab notebook snapshot and sticky context block to persist in responses
+- Before using other tools, optionally invoke `decide_labarchives_usage()` to confirm LabArchives relevance for the current prompt.

 ### 6. Example: Querying Your Notebooks with AI

 Once configured with an AI assistant (Windsurf or Claude Desktop), you can conversationally interact with your lab notebooks: